BenchaminDimitriu/Ecom22_TeamProject/README.md

 14. view a pop-ad of new featured item.

-15. Notification to show recent sold item/bought item.
+15. click in a notification icon to show recent sold item/bought item.

 ## As a seller I can: